Feel confident that your internal controls are adequate, effective, and in compliance.

-- Systems associated with service delivery are secure, available as committed, and maintain privacy and confidentiality of data
+- Securing service delivery systems so they are available as committed, and maintaining data privacy and confidentiality

-- Data is protected based on appropriate administrative, technical, and physical controls
+- Protecting data with administrative, technical, and physical controls

 - Complying with regulatory requirements

-Organizations that depend on external business partners to perform a segment of service delivery are becoming more diligent in evaluating the service provider’s internal control environment.
-A SOC 1 or SOC 2 (SSAE18) examination report (SSAE 16 and SAS 70 replacement) can provide that assurance.
+Organizations that depend on external service providers to perform critical outsourced business functions are becoming more diligent in evaluating the service provider’s internal control environment.
+A System and Organization Controls (SOC) for Service Organizations (SOC 1, SOC 2, or SOC 3) examination can provide that assurance.